-The BR&PC has reviewed the Company's Remuneration Policy Statement to ensure compliance with the Code.
+The BR&PC has reviewed the Company's Remuneration Policy Statement for the financial year ended 31 December 2018 to ensure compliance with the Code.

-The Company operates a performance award bonus scheme for the benefit of its employees.
+The Company operates a discretionary performance award bonus scheme for the benefit of its employees.
 Performance awards under the Bank's bonus scheme qualify as "variable remuneration" as defined by the code.
 The total pool available is linked to risk-adjusted shareholder return.
-The size of the pool is linked to the Bank's financial performance at the end of the year and is based on a percentage of the Bank's profit before tax.
+In addition, the Committee takes due regard of the latest financial, capital and liquidity projections consistent with the ICAAP and ILAAP.
+The size of the pool is linked to the Bank's financial performance at the end of the year and is based on the allocation of a target bonus pool (i.e. the potential available bonus pool for distribution if the Bank meets its budgeted Profit before Tax "PBT").
+To achieve the target bonus pool, a predetermined percentage of basic salary for each grade within the Bank is allocated to the pool.
+The target bonus pool is reduced linearly down to zero if PBT is below budget and may increase, at Board Committee's discretion, if the Bank's PBT is above budget.
 As individual staff bonuses are not based on volume related criteria, there is no incentive for employees to take unnecessary risks.

 Where the Bank fails to meet its financial target, any award would be at the discretion of the Committee.
 In the past this has meant in years of weak performance or loss making, no bonus has been paid.
-In addition, since approved targets have historically been challenging, the bonus pool allocation has been modest with individual awards closely linked to performance assessment based on the following criteria:
+In addition, since approved targets have historically been challenging, the bonus pool allocation has been modest with individual awards closely linked to agreed individual performance criteria which are based on quantitative and qualitative measures.